-- military/political factors (is the State neutral or a member of a military alliance? has it foreign bases? are the internal or foreign policies perceived as hostile to the fundamental values of a group in the State, providing a base for recruitment of terrorist cells?
-What important military or political information needs to be protected from espionage), - "pure" political factors relating to the nature of the State itself (does political power change hands frequently, or does one group dominate permanently? where is the State on the spectrum of liberalism - authoritarianism?), - economic and technological factors (what wealth generating activities need most protection/promotion? what technologies or goods are being produced which should be subject to tight export controls to prevent proliferation of WMD capabilities), - criminological factors, the extent of threat posed to the State by international terrorism or organized crime, - historical factors (an imperial past, dictatorships in living memory and so a history of abuse of power by the internal security agency), and - geographical factors (proximity of unfriendly or unstable States, strategic significance).

-108. The content of the mandate can also vary in that the security agency may have either a more pro-active mandate, e.g. to "counter" security threats, or it may be restricted to the gathering and analysis of information.
+- cells?
+What important military or political information needs to be protected from espionage), - "pure" political factors relating to the nature of the State itself (does political power change hands frequently, or does one group dominate permanently? where is the State on the spectrum of liberalism authoritarianism?), - economic and technological factors (what wealth generating activities need most protection/promotion? what technologies or goods are being produced which should be subject to tight export controls to prevent proliferation of WMD capabilities), - criminological factors, the extent of threat posed to the State by international terrorism or organized crime, - historical factors (an imperial past, dictatorships in living memory and so a history of abuse of power by the internal security agency), and - geographical factors (proximity of unfriendly or unstable States, strategic significance). - 111.
+The content of the mandate can also vary in that the security agency may have either a more pro-active mandate, e.g. to "counter" security threats, or it may be restricted to the gathering and analysis of information.